K9Morphed/PerfectHash/README.txt

 perfectHash.java takes in two inputs, a .txt file containing numeric data and a .txt file containing operations related to that numeric data, and outputs the hash table after perfect hashing to the terminal.

-I've included come example data and operations, listed below.
+I've included some example data and operations, listed below.
 Please note that a pair of data and operation files MUST be used together, they get upset if you mix 'n' match.

 TEST FILES
 -----------